 This results in the following output:

-Generating programmatic pipeline for an existing Expressive application...
+Generating a programmatic pipeline for an existing Expressive application...
 Success! - Created /config/autoload/programmatic-pipeline.global.php, enabling programmatic pipelines - Created /config/pipeline.php, defining the pipeline - Created /config/routes.php, defining the routes - Updated /public/index.php to include /config/pipeline.php and /config/routes.php before running the application

 From looking through the files listed in the command's output, you can see that it: